OpenNewsLabs/open-project-linter/ROADMAP.md

 * Add functionality/rules to check whether a git commit is signed with GPG (#19)
 * Add functionality/rules to check whether a package is signed with GPG (#20)

-### Long-term
+#### Code Improvements
+* Refactor to add results to a result object as checks are run instead of only printing to stdout.
+* Ensure that interface messages are stored together and are easy to find and modify

+### Ideas for the future
+Future maintainers and community should decide what their priorities are, but here are some possible improvements.
 These are components that could be added in the future, but are not part of current development efforts.
 They involve inessential improvements or more involved work.

+#### Features
 * Add the ability to check a repository via the Github URL (#6)
 * Add the ability to check that a Github project is using milestones (#16)
 * Automated license detection

+#### Interface improvements
+* Improve console string formatting
+* Consider which options belong in the config file vs. the command-line interface
+* Improve the message text for help and other interface messages
+* Add a verbosity option (e.g. show all output vs. show only errors)
 * Save the results to a file instead of only printing in the terminal

+#### Code improvements/technical debt
+* Improve automated test coverage
+* Make compatible with Python 2.7
+* Make compatible with Windows
+* Use path/Path functions for all filepath manipulations (not just strings) only printing to stdout, which will improve testability
+* As the number of rules grows, split functions out into separate submodules
+* As the number of automated tests grows, split them into files containing similar tests
+* Consider separating functions that support rules/linter implementation (that do not implement the main logic) into a utils submodule